World Surfing Reserves is a partnership between Save The Waves and local communities.

 3) Culture and Surf history

-4) Capacity and local support
+4) Governance capacity and local support

 Save The Waves staff will briefly review the application for completeness, and we will send a response regarding the application’s completeness within two weeks.
 If the application is complete, it will then be evaluated for potential eligibility as a World Surfing Reserve.
 If the application is not complete, Save The Waves will return the submission to the applicant and request further information.